fenago/machine-learning-for-finance/lab_guides/Lab_8.md

-### Making use of distributed training with TF estimators {#making-use-of-distributed-training-with-tf-estimators .title}
+### Making use of distributed training with TF estimators

 Keras is not only a standalone library that can use